 Weather protection in the form of draped cloth canopies is also provided on the third-floor outdoor terrace and on the roof deck.
 These canopies are draped from a steel frame structure and attached to a system of wires so as to be retractable.
-The material itself, though rendered as translucent, is actually opaque Sunbrella fabric that is proposed to be colored charcoal grey.
-This proposed color seems dark, especially when compared to the similar dark coloring of the stucco walls.
-Sunbrella fabric in natural (white), parchment, cadet grey, silver, silica silver, or oyster may instead be a better choice to prevent excessive shadow on the building and the outdoor areas on the roof deck and third floor terrace.
+The material itself, though rendered as translucent, is actually opaque Sunbrella fabric that is proposed to be colored "cadet grey", rather than the previously proposed, darker "charcoal grey."
 Though these fabric canopies do not offer protection to passing pedestrians, they do offer occupants of the building terraces protection from rain and sun.